Khama Rhino Sanctuary Camp, Botswana

 Serwe Pan

-Serwe Pan is the most northern pan viewpoint and we found it best to visit in the mid to late afternoon.
-There, we saw many white rhinos, as well as zebra and impala.
+Serwe Pan is the most northern pan viewpoint, and we found it best to visit in the mid to late afternoon.
+There, we saw many white rhinos, zebra, and impala.

 Driving in Khama Rhino Sanctuary